ibm-cloud-docs/CDN/about.md

   * [Hotlink Protection](#hotlink-protection)

-Features included with {{site.data.keyword.cloud}} CDN powered by Akamai are described as follows.
+Features that are included with {{site.data.keyword.cloud}} CDN powered by Akamai are described as follows.

 ### Host Server Origin support
 {: #host-server-origin-support}